MicroEJ/docs/ApplicationDeveloperGuide/sandboxedApplication.rst

 Typical use cases for a Sandboxed Application are:

-- the same Application must be installed in multiple Firmwares and devices.
-  The application is developed once, then used in the Firmwares and the devices.
-- the Application must be installed dynamically on a device.
+- over the air provisioning: the Application is dynamically installed or updated on a device.
+- modularization: a monolithic Standalone Application is separated to multiple Sandboxed Applications; each of them can be started or stopped separately.

 The Application development flow requires the following elements: